Trojan13/packgaabwir2022/README.md

 ## Approach
 The approach used in this project is to generate local word embeddings for each document in the TREC-Covid dataset based on the co-authorship and citation information associated with the document.
 These embeddings are then used to expand the original query by adding the most similar terms from the document's embedding.

-The main file of the project is approach.ipynb where the complete pipeline is described and implemented, it includes the following steps:
+The main file of the project is main.ipynb where the complete pipeline is described and implemented, it includes the following steps:

 1. Preprocessing of the TREC-Covid dataset, including cleaning and normalizing the text data and extracting the co-authorship and citation information.
 2. Training the local and global word2vec model